 Look how perfectly you can cut around odd shapes.
 I had to eye it up a bit, but finally got it right.
 Even after wasting a few pieces due to faulty cutting (from both of us) we still only used up 3/4 of the box.

 There is nothing fancy about this space.
-We can still afford to do a few more things.
+Maybe we can still afford to do a few more things.
 Like add cabinet hardware, update the lighting and frame the mirror.
-But my daughter said it feels like a spa compared to the previous version of the room.
+But life isn’t about being perfect.
+My daughter said it feels like a spa compared to the previous version of the room.
 I love giving rooms new life for the kids – they seem to appreciate it so much.

 My biggest lesson learned is to not neglect bathrooms for too long.
 Baseboards eventually start to peel due to water.
 Paint needs to be updated every few years.
 I loved the results so much that we were confident enough to update our master bath using this product.
 I will share our master bath floor and paint upgrade soon.